ObjectDB Database Search

 Running JPA Queries

-all the Country instances to zero: int count = em. createQuery ("UPDATE Country SET area = 0
+: int count = em. createQuery ("UPDATE Country SET area = 0"). executeUpdate

 Online Backup

-directory can be specified by setting the target parameter before executing the backup query:
+a custom backup root directory by setting the target parameter before you execute the backup query

 jakarta.persistence.NamedNativeQuery